 What other Google Voice text limits are there?

-It’s also a good idea to point out that Google Voice was not built for international messaging.
-According to official support documents, SMS texting with Google Voice for Google Workspace is only free to US customers sending messages through US and Canadian numbers.
+Keep in mind also Google Voice was not built for international messaging.
+According to official support documents, free SMS texting to US and Canada is only available to US customers with Google Voice for Google Workspace.
 Sorry, folks.

 Is it possible to mass text with Google Voice?